AEROSPACE ENGINEERING SCHOOLS, DEGREES, & CAREERS

 Along with extensive course work in specialized aerospace engineering topics, typical aerospace engineering degree programs include course work in general and mechanical engineering, mathematics, physical and life sciences, engineering design and computer technology.
 Undergraduate students can also anticipate fulfilling general education requirements in social sciences or humanities.

-According to the U.S. Bureau of Labor Statistics' Occupational Outlook Handbook, the median national annual salary for aerospace engineers is $115,220.
+According to the 2022 U.S. Bureau of Labor Statistics' Occupational Employment Statistics, the median national annual salary for aerospace engineers is $126,880.
 Actual salaries may vary greatly based on specialization within the field, location, years of experience and a variety of other factors.
 National long-term projections of employment growth may not reflect local and/or short-term economic or job conditions and do not guarantee actual job growth.